2015-Middleware-Keynote/demo-ansible/README.md

+# DEPRECATION NOTICE
+This repository is no longer maintained.

 # OpenShift 3 Demo Environment Provisioner
 These Ansible scripts were originally created to stand up an environment running the demo from the [2015 JBoss Middleware Keynote](https://www.youtube.com/watch?v=wWNVpFibayA) at Red Hat Summit.